|Course Title||Clinical Exercise (P.G. Cert.)|

 Having completed a BSc.
 (Hons) in Sport and Exercise Sciences, I was fortunate enough to be accepted to participate in the first Postgraduate Certificate in Clinical Exercise course.
 This, for me, was an ideal choice that aptly linked my personal interests and current job responsibilities.
 Furthermore, the flexibility offered by online distance learning meant that I was able to study and take part in lectures from as far away as the Middle East while holding full-time employment.

 Overall, the course was an enjoyable experience.
 Lectures were informative, thorough and delivered by friendly and knowledgeable individuals, while discussion forums often covered current and relevant topics.
 A particular highlight for me was the diverse range of backgrounds and experiences that each classmate brought with them.
 This facilitated a positive learning environment and allowed me to learn from a range of different views shared on a regular basis.

 The in-depth knowledge I have gained while completing this course has provided me with confidence to safely assess and prescribe exercise to individuals who suffer from conditions that I had limited previous experience with.

 How to Apply

-Applications are completed through our online system.
+Applications are completed through our online system (see 'Apply Now' above).
 Please note that you will be required to complete an application form and to upload two reference letters, official transcripts, including undergraduate degree transcript, and your Curriculum Vitae.